top of page

 • What felt safe, expected, or “normal” in relationships

-Even in loving and supportive homes, children adapt to the emotional climate around them.
+Every family is unique and children adapt to the emotional climate around them.
 Those adaptations can become long-standing patterns that continue into adulthood.
 Understanding those patterns helps you see them clearly — without judgment.

 Family of origin work explores how relationship patterns developed over time and how they may still influence your reactions today.
 The goal is not to change your family.
 The goal is to strengthen your sense of self so that you can: